 If the interface has no visual accents — a designer is not great but doing it the right way.
 A perfect interface will contain much information and not distract users from browsing through it.
 Don’t try to add accents, especially if it’s about prices — the user will find what they need.

 However, you don’t need to make accents on everything.
-It’s hard to find something when there is no accent but it’s even harder to do when every part of the interface says ‘Tap on ME’.
+It’s hard to find something when there is no accent but even harder to do when every part of the interface says ‘Tap on ME’.
 Excessive use of accents is the same as a lack of accents.

 Let us give an example.
 On one of the recent travel design projects we have been working on, we stressed prices, photos, and routes.
 The project was about traveling in Australia.
 The clients organized tours and we decided to draw the route to make it clear for users who want to buy the tour.

 Although the clients wanted it to be bright and accented by highlights, we knew it would confuse the user.
-If people get interested, they will read the text, if don’t — there is no point in highlighting it.
+If people get interested, they will read the text, if not — there is no point in highlighting it.

 4. Quality of photos